Course Details

-This is a 1-credit capstone course for the Data Science Certificate Program.
-Students must already have completed the three core courses in the Certificate program, and must have either completed or be concurrently enrolled in a domain course for the Certificate in order to register for this course.
-The course is meant to be a largely independent empirical project which makes concrete use of all aspects of data science explored in the core and possibly in domain course, from identifying a data source, cleaning and organizing the data, conducting appropriate statistical analysis, to interpreting and reporting the results of the study in a standard scholarly form.
-Finding an appropriate project and data source with suitable characteristics for a data science-oriented study is an important component of the course.
+This is a 1-credit capstone course specifically for students pursuing the Data Science Certificate Program, or data science minor.
+Students must already have completed the three core prerequisite courses.
+The course is meant to test aspects of data science explored in the core and possibly in domain course, from identifying a data source, cleaning and organizing the data, conducting appropriate statistical analysis, to interpreting and reporting the results of the study in a standard scholarly form.

 Students will have to demonstrate skills learned in DS certificate classes such as data wrangling, statistical data analysis including application of machine learning methods and database management skills, plotting and visualization as well as telling the story with the data.